-Pig and Pastry is a 3.5 star reviewed café described as being "extremely inviting for all types of custom, including those in need of disabled access".
+Pig and Pastry is a 3.2 star rated café described as being "extremely inviting for all types of custom, including those in need of disabled access".
 Your Bike Shed is another café in York with a twist!
 A bicycle themed restaurant, Your Bike Shed has 5 stars with on reviewer writing: "it’s bright, spacious, warm and has a lovely atmosphere.
 Very good food and drinks".

 If you’re looking for some cosy pub grub in the evening The Cross Keys has a 4 star review as, "'it is wheelchair accessible and has a small yard enabling customers to sit outside".
 You could also try The Blacksmith Arms on Main Street which has been described as: "a welcoming local pub, serving home cooked meals with a friendly atmosphere.
 Disabled parking is provided adjacent to the beer garden to the rear of the pub where disabled access can also be located".